Abiajith-hub/Bus-Reservation-Core-Project/README.md

+# Bus-Reservation-Core-Project

-# Bus-Reservation-Core-Project by using core java without front end and Database.
+This Project is using core java without front end and Database.